Growth Hacking using Content: The Customer Decision Stage

 Content should promote interest in exploring the product.
 Startups can embed promotional content within their products, such as prompts to encourage buying.
 Product trials can include calls-to-action to upgrade to a paid version.

 Marketers can use a combination of inbound and outbound content.
-Customers will actively seek out your content to get answers to any lingering questions they have.
-Startups can engage proactively with qualified leads to prompt conversion.
+Customers will seek out your content to get answers to any lingering questions they have.
+Startups can engage with qualified leads to prompt conversion.
 They may follow up with marketing emails, promotional offers, in-product messaging, ad retargeting, or other communications.

 As buyers decide, companies following a growth hacking process will track what information buyers are evaluating, and what channels they are engaging with.
 It’s important to optimize all these interactions.
-The path to conversion may not follow one well-traveled route.
+The path to conversion may not follow one well-travelled route.
 Different buyers may follow different sequences before deciding to buy.
 Make sure all paths are inviting and work well.

 - Do prospects like the content, or it is boring?